Prototype theory: Distance between concepts

-Recently, Peter Gärdenfors has elaborated a possible partial explanation of prototype theory in terms of multi-dimensional feature spaces called conceptual spaces, where a category is defined in terms of a conceptual distance.
+Peter Gärdenfors has elaborated a possible partial explanation of prototype theory in terms of multi-dimensional feature spaces called conceptual spaces, where a category is defined in terms of a conceptual distance.
 More central members of a category are "between" the peripheral members.
 He postulates that most natural categories exhibit a convexity in conceptual space, in that if x and y are elements of a category, and if z is between x and y, then z is also likely to belong to the category.

 Combining categories

 Within language we find instances of combined categories, such as tall man or small elephant.
 Combining categories was a problem for extensional semantics, where the semantics of a word such as red is to be defined as the set of objects having this property.
 This does not apply as well to modifiers such as small; a small mouse is very different from a small elephant.

 These combinations pose a lesser problem in terms of prototype theory.
 In situations involving adjectives (e.g. tall), one encounters the question of whether or not the prototype of [tall] is a 6 foot tall man, or a 400-foot skyscraper.
 The solution emerges by contextualizing the notion of prototype in terms of the object being modified.
 This extends even more radically in compounds such as red wine or red hair which are hardly red in the prototypical sense, but the red indicates merely a shift from the prototypical colour of wine or hair respectively.
 The addition of red shifts the prototype from the one of hair to that of red hair.
 The prototype is changed by additional specific information, and combines features from the prototype of red and wine.